UWA-CITS5206-DMR/dmrserver/docs/PROJECT_SUMMARY.md

 **Patient and File Management:**

 - `PatientPermission`: Students read-only; instructors and admins have full CRUD.
-- `FileAccessPermission`: Admins/instructors access all files; students access is granted via either (a) `ApprovedFile` linked to their completed requests, or (b) manual releases recorded in `ApprovedFile.released_to_user`; access may be restricted by `page_range`.
+- `FileAccessPermission`: Admins/instructors have full CRUD access to all files; students have read-only access (SAFE_METHODS) but can only view files approved via either (a) `ApprovedFile` linked to their completed investigation requests, or (b) manual releases recorded in `ApprovedFile.released_to_user`; access may be restricted by `page_range`.
-- `FileManagementPermission`: Only instructors and admins can manage files (upload, update, delete).

 **Observation Data:**